 Each person is different and the amount of sessions depends entirely on you.
 Usually, people come to counselling until they feel like they may be able to get on without it or some people want to set a certain amount of sessions from the first time we meet.

 Both of these ways and any other way is fine and as like all other aspects of counselling, you call the shots.

 What is your availability?

-I currently have availability on Mondays, Thursdays and Fridays 8am - 8pm
+I currently have availability on Mondays, Tuesdays and Fridays 10am - 7pm and Thursdays 10am-4pm.

 What age groups/type of people do you see?